 To add alt text to a new post, follow the steps below:

-- Navigate the final posting window pictured below and click on the grey Advanced Settings link at the bottom of the page.
+- In the final posting window pictured below, and click on the grey Advanced Settings link at the bottom left of the page.

 - You will be taken to another menu where you will see a heading labeled Accessibility.
 From here click on the button labeled Write Alt Text.